 This guidance applies equally to solicitors acting as estate agents as well as solicitors acting in the conveyancing.

 Where a solicitor for a seller has intimated verbally or in writing to the solicitors for a prospective purchaser that their client’s offer is acceptable – whether after a closing date or otherwise – the seller’s solicitor should not accept subsequent instructions from the seller to accept an offer from another party unless and until negotiations with the original offeror have fallen through for bona fide reasons unconnected with the possible offer from another party.
 The solicitor should advise the seller to instruct another solicitor if he wishes to accept the later offer.
 ‘Fallen through’ could mean, but is not limited to, an inability for a solicitor to obtain instructions to progress the transaction, failure to purify suspensive conditions within a reasonable timescale and failure to meet a time limit specified in the missives.
 Where a transaction has “fallen through” it is sensible for a selling solicitor, when intimating same to the other side, to explicitly state that the seller is free to consider another offer.

 Solicitors acting for prospective purchasers of residential property whose offer is accepted – either verbally or in writing – should withdraw from acting if the client subsequently wishes to re-negotiate the price downwards without having made the offer subject to a satisfactory valuation or survey or obtaining satisfactory finance.
 If there is a valid issue arising out of an unforeseen problem with the title that would not require the agents to withdraw.

-’If the client subsequently wishes to re-negotiate the price downwards without good reason, the solicitor will require to withdraw from acting.
+If the client subsequently wishes to re-negotiate the price downwards without good reason, the solicitor will require to withdraw from acting.
 For the avoidance of any doubt good reason is not solely a desire to reduce the price.

 There is no difficulty where a seller initiates renegotiation at a lower price if the prospective purchaser has withdrawn an offer due to an unsatisfactory survey, whether or not valuation was the sole issue.

-Selling solicitors are entitled to accept their client’s instructions to accept an incoming offer without having a Closing Date and without giving other parties who may have noted an interest an opportunity to offer.
+Selling solicitors are entitled to accept their client’s instructions to accept an incoming offer without having a closing date and without giving other parties who may have noted an interest an opportunity to offer.

-Where a client has instructed a solicitor to intimate a closing date to other solicitors who have noted interest, that solicitor should withdraw from acting if the selling client wishes to cancel the closing date and accept an offer submitted in advance of it unless the Closing Date is brought forward giving those who have noted an interest a reasonable opportunity to offer.
-Sellers'’ solicitors should therefore advise their clients of this in advance of fixing a closing date.
+Where a client has instructed a solicitor to intimate a closing date to other solicitors who have noted interest, that solicitor should withdraw from acting if the selling client wishes to cancel the closing date and accept an offer submitted in advance of it unless the closing date is brought forward giving those who have noted an interest a reasonable opportunity to offer.
+Sellers' solicitors should therefore advise their clients of this in advance of fixing a closing date.

-In the event of an unsuccessful prospective purchaser subsequently attempting to instruct the solicitor to submit a revised offer or formal amendment after a Closing Date has passed and without an express invitation by the seller’s agent, the solicitor should decline to implement those instructions.
+In the event of an unsuccessful prospective purchaser subsequently attempting to instruct the solicitor to submit a revised offer or formal amendment after a closing date has passed and without an express invitation by the seller’s agent, the solicitor should decline to implement those instructions.
 The solicitor may accept instructions to intimate to the seller’s agent that in the event of negotiations with the successful party falling through, the prospective purchaser would be willing to enter negotiations, but no indication of any increased bid should be given.

-Solicitors acting for purchasers who have received a verbal or qualified acceptance – whether following a Closing Date or not – should advise clients that although an initial acceptance may have been given by the seller, the contract will not be binding until Missives are concluded.
+Solicitors acting for purchasers who have received a verbal or qualified acceptance – whether following a closing date or not – should advise clients that although an initial acceptance may have been given by the seller, the contract will not be binding until Missives are concluded.
 Solicitors acting for prospective purchasers should advise their clients that noting an interest may not guarantee the clients an opportunity to offer, and if the clients are not in a position to put in an early offer they may not be allowed an opportunity to submit an offer at all.